bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 chmod 600 ~/.my.cnf
 ```

-Then using your favorite text editor, open the file:
+Then using your favourite text editor, open the file:

 ```
 nano ~/.my.cnf